nunit/governance/decisions.md

 Most decisions that need to be made arise out of requests made of the individual software projects.
 For example, a user may request a particular feature to be added to the console runner by creating a GitHub issue.
 Such decisions are normally handled within the project by consensus of the committers, using input provided by users.

-In order to ensure that the project is not bogged down by endless discussion and continual voting, we usually follow a policy of lazy consensus.
+In order to ensure that the project is not bogged down by endless discussion and continual voting, we usually follow a policy of _lazy consensus_.
 This allows the majority of decisions to be made without resorting to a formal vote.

-In general, as long as nobody explicitly opposes a proposal, it is recognised as having the support of the community.
+In general, as long as nobody explicitly opposes a proposal, it is recognized as having the support of the community.
 Those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.

 It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such mails.